rs87546/kubernates_docker_training/README.md

   - kindly ensure you are not using the demo link while connecting to your lab machine
 </pre>

+From the Windows Cloud Machine, you need to do remote desktop to one of the below server as per your last two digits of cloud user

 # Server 1 (192.168.3.19)
 Linux user credentials
 <pre>